DoDAO-io/desci-course/generated/questions/molecule.md

 ---

-##### How can IP-NFTs be divided?
+##### Can IP-NFTs be fractionalized?

-- [ ]  They cannot be divided
+- [ ]  No, They cannot be divided
-- [x]  They can be divided into smaller fractions
+- [x]  Yes, They can be divided into smaller fractions
-- [ ]  They can only be divided into two parts
+- [ ]  Yes, but they can only be divided into two parts
-- [ ]  They can be divided into fractions but cannot be distributed for ownership.
+- [ ]  Yes, They can be divided into fractions but cannot be distributed for ownership.

 Hint: NoHint